-Trump Formally Labels Iran’s Revolutionary Guard A ‘Foreign Terrorist Organization’
+President Trump Formally Labels Iran’s Revolutionary Guard A ‘Foreign Terrorist Organization’

 “The IRGC masquerades as a legitimate military organization, but none of us should be fooled.”

-Trump’s designation will impose sanctions on the organization, such as freezes on assets that the IRGC has with United States jurisdictions.
-In addition, it bans U.S. businesses from working with it and allows the U.S. to prosecute individuals that have supported the organization with material support or deny them entry to the country.
+Trump’s designation will impose sanctions on the organization, such as freezes on assets that the IRGC has within United States jurisdictions.
+In addition, it bans U.S. businesses from working with it and allows the U.S. to prosecute individuals that have supported the organization or deny them entry to the country.

-According to Trump, the move is designed to highlight Iran’s actions as dangerous and “fundamentally different” from the actions of the governments.
+According to Trump, the move is designed to highlight Iran’s actions as dangerous and “fundamentally different” from the actions of other governments.

 “If you are doing business with the IRGC, you will be bankrolling terrorism.
 This action sends a clear message to Tehran that its support for terrorism has serious consequences.”